bhekor/laravel-payment-integrations/README.md

 php artisan vendor:publish --provider "Srmklive\PayPal\Providers\PayPalServiceProvider"
 ```

-Get your stripe key and secret you will find those things in your stripe dashboard, Just copy the publishable key and secret key and paste it into you `.env` file
+Get your client id and secret, you will find those things in your paypal developer dashboard, Just copy the client id and secret key and paste it into you `.env` file

 ```php
 #PayPal API Mode